 - When done you can exit File Explorer and CMD prompt.

-Alternatively, copy and paste the command below in elevated CMD prompt and hit Enter:
+Alternatively, copy and paste the command below in the elevated CMD prompt and hit Enter:

 Once the command executes, copy and paste the following command and hit Enter: